 As noted above, this Plan recommends that transportation operations downtown be reassessed every five years.
-A Transportation Reassessments study should be prepared and submitted to the Department of Planning and Zoning every five years beginning on the date that is five years after the approval of the first Final Development Plan proposing Downtown Revitalization.
+A Transportation Reassessments study is recommended to be undertaken by the County should be prepared and submitted to the Department of Planning and Zoning every five years beginning on the date that is five years after the approval of the first Final Development Plan proposing Downtown Revitalization.
 The study should include an evaluation of the level of development, transportation strategies and improvements, and an operational assessment of key facilities.
 Potential methods for evaluation may include: traffic counts, patron/employee/resident surveys, transit ridership data, Critical Lane Volume analysis, and Pedestrian and/or Bicycle Level of Service evaluation.
-The Transportation Reassessment Study must recommend mitigation of any sub-standard facility by identifying for potential acceleration of future transportation improvements construction, by recommending construction of additional transportation improvements or facilities, or by recommending new or expanded transportation demand management strategies for implementation by the Downtown Columbia Transportation
+The Transportation Reassessment Study must recommend mitigation of any substandard facility by identifying for potential acceleration of future transportation improvements construction, by recommending construction of additional transportation improvements or facilities, or by recommending new or expanded transportation demand management strategies. fer implementation by the Downtown Columbia Transportation Management Association.

-Management Association.